The QDHP provides an independent, confidential, colleague-to-colleague support service to assist doctors and medical students.

 About the 24/7 Helpline

-Staffed by volunteer senior doctors and a social worker with experience in Doctors’ Health.
+Staffed by volunteer senior GPs and counsellors with experience in Doctors’ Health.

 How does it work?

 When you call the Helpline, an agent at our paging service will answer your call.
-They will ask you for a name and contact number on which our social worker or GP on-call can reach you.
+They will ask you for a name and contact number on which our GP on-call or counsellor can reach you.

 Please note that the Helpline is not a crisis line.
 QDHP assists doctors and students by providing a first point of contact to discuss their concerns and to provide advice, in a non-judgmental and confidential space.

-This telephone helpline is staffed by senior General Practitioners, supported by specialists experienced in assisting colleagues suffering from a wide range of health or stress-related problems.
-For the past year we have also had a social worker who takes the majority of daytime calls.
+This telephone helpline is staffed by senior General Practitioners and Counsellors, supported by specialists experienced in assisting colleagues suffering from a wide range of health or stress-related problems.

 The QDHP does not provide clinical treatment.
 Its role is to assist those calling so that they can access the right care and help them make appropriate arrangements for treatment within existing services, when required.